 6. Are there any non-patent/trademark barriers to competition to protect medicines or devices?

 Based on the interpretation of international treaties along with the Mexican legislation specifically related to approval of new molecules (new chemical entities, formulations and new indications), along with the New Molecules Committee’s (NMC) regulation (assists COFEPRIS with the analysis of technical and scientific data in connection with clinical trials, approval of new molecules and biologics) regulatory data exclusivity for 5 years for new chemical entities, formulations and new indications has been obtained through litigation.
-Regarding biologics, legal precedents are still pending.
-It is worth mentioning that NAFTA mentions that the protection should be for at least 5 years.
-On the other hand, some countries grant a wider length in regulatory exclusivity for biologics such as the United States and Canada, among others.
+Regarding biologics, there have been precedents already involving a longer period of protection, although the period has been decided case by case basis.
+It is mentioning that, NAFTA mentions that the protection should be for at least 5 years.
+On the other hand, some countries grant a wider length in regulatory exclusivity for biologics such as the United States and, Canada, among others.